laurencedawson/sync-for-reddit/README.md

 ## Work in progress

-	- Update the flair & awards to use glide over Picasso

 	- Work on new simple indicator view
 	- Continue hooking up the new slide
 	- Hook up changing voting chip to right hand side
 	- Remove all old slide view holders + layouts

 ## TODO